 Under the ACA, all non-grandfathered individual and small-group plans must cover maternity and newborn care.
 This includes:

-However, large employer self-funded plans (which cover the majority of Americans) are not required to cover essential health benefits-though most do.
-This is a critical nuance for benefits leaders: if your company is self-funded, you can customize maternity coverage, but you must remain compliant with ERISA, HIPAA, and any state mandates.
+But large employer self-funded plans—which cover most Americans—aren't required to cover essential health benefits, though most do.
+That's a critical nuance for benefits leaders: if your company is self-funded, you can customize maternity coverage but must stay compliant with ERISA, HIPAA, and any state mandates.

 How Maternity Benefits Work Inside Your Existing Health Plan

-Let’s break this down.
-An employee discovers she is pregnant.
-Here’s how it typically works under a standard PPO or HDHP:
+An employee gets pregnant.
+Here's what typically happens under a standard PPO or HDHP:

-1. Prenatal visits: Often covered as preventive care (no copay or deductible under ACA guidance), but this depends on how your plan defines "preventive."
-Some plans require cost-sharing for additional ultrasounds or genetic testing.
+- Prenatal visits: Often covered as preventive care (no copay or deductible under ACA guidance), but it depends on how your plan defines "preventive."
+Some plans require cost-sharing for extra ultrasounds or genetic testing.

-2. Delivery and hospitalization: This is where deductibles apply.
-A birth can cost $10,000-$30,000, which means the employee is responsible for the full deductible and then a 20% coinsurance (if an 80/20 plan).
-This can lead to significant out-of-pocket costs.
+- Delivery and hospitalization: This is where deductibles apply.
+A birth can cost $10,000–$30,000, so the employee pays the full deductible and then 20% coinsurance (if an 80/20 plan).
+That leads to significant out-of-pocket costs.

 The Hidden Cost of Maternity Claims

-From an employer perspective, maternity claims are among the highest-cost categories.
+For employers, maternity claims are expensive.
 A complicated delivery or NICU stay can exceed $100,000.
-Yet, many of these complications are preventable with consistent prenatal care.
-This is where preventive engagement becomes a cost-containment strategy.
+Yet many of these complications are preventable with consistent prenatal care.
+That's why prevention is a cost-containment strategy.

 How WellthCare Improves Maternity Benefits for Employers and Employees

-WellthCare is not a replacement for your health plan-it works alongside it to reduce waste and reward healthy behavior.
-Here’s how it directly improves the maternity experience:
+WellthCare isn't a replacement for your health plan—it works alongside it to reduce waste and reward healthy behavior.
+WellthCare is the first Health-to-Wealth Benefit System that operates without rip-and-replace, adding to any employer's existing plan with no disruption.
+Here's how it helps:

-• Automatic Pension contributions: Every preventive action during pregnancy compounds into retirement savings.
-This connects health behavior to long-term wealth, which is especially impactful for families planning for a child’s future.
+- Automatic Pension contributions: Each prenatal checkup builds retirement savings.
+This connects health behavior to long-term wealth, especially impactful for families planning for a child's future.

 What About Self-Funded Plans and Maternity?

-For employers using a self-funded health plan, maternity benefits can feel like a wildcard.
-That’s where the WellthCare Readiness Index™ comes in.
-After 6-12 months of WellthCare usage, the system generates a data-driven report showing:
+For employers with a self-funded health plan, maternity benefits can feel unpredictable.
+That's where the WellthCare Readiness Index™ comes in.
+After 6–12 months of WellthCare usage, the system generates a data-driven report showing:

 Key Compliance Considerations for Maternity Benefits